- Exercising and maintaining a moderate weight are effective ways to reduce pain and improve mobility in people with osteoarthritis.

 - knee taping (be sure to have your doctor or physical therapist show you first)

 - shoe inserts

-Oral ginger is also noted for reducing pain from OA.
-According to a 2015 study in Osteoarthritis and Cartilage, ginger taken long-term may even decrease the risk of osteoarthritis-related disability.
+Oral ginger is also noted for reducing pain from osteoarthritis.
+According to a 2015 study, taking ginger long-term may even decrease the risk of osteoarthritis-related disability.